 We were excited but apprehensive.
 Our first contact with the expectant mom went worse than we could have imagined.
 But we left the door open for further contact and eventually started communicating via email, then phone, and finally in person.
 Our relationship seemed to grow organically.
 We met her extended family, her other kids, and her sibling.
 She sent us ultrasound photos and belly pics.
 We really came to love the family that would become part of ours.

-Having found out that I had PCOS and my husband had a whole slew of issues, we never worried about birth control.
+Having found out that I had PCOS and my husband had a whole slew of issues, we never worried about birth control or if I would unexpectedly become pregnant.
 It had been years and nothing ever happened.
 Even with medications and doctor assistance, we had never been able to become pregnant.

 After several months of not having a period, which was totally normal for me, and a few weeks of feeling lousy, my husband suggested I finally take the round of Progesterone (that the doctor had prescribed and I avoided because I hated the side effects) to force a period, since that is what I had had to do in the past.
 I had been told to always take a pregnancy test before doing so, “just in case.”

 So I begrudgingly went upstairs to take what seemed like the millionth pregnancy test.
-Except this time it came up with 2 pink lines (remember: before social media, so also before fancy digital tests!)
-I completely panicked.
+Except for this time it came up with 2 pink lines (remember: before social media, so also before fancy digital tests!)
+I was completely panicked.
+I had unexpectedly become pregnant.
 I called my mom, my mother-in-law, and my doctor in tears.
-I was terrified that I didn’t know how far along I was since I hadn’t had a period in months, we had celebrated Christmas and New Year’s Eve like rock stars, I wasn’t taking any vitamins, and of course we were already matched with an expectant mom we loved and had recently visited.
-A pregnancy wasn’t in our “plans.”
+I was terrified that I didn’t know how far along I was since I hadn’t had a period in months, we had celebrated Christmas and New Year’s Eve like rock stars, I wasn’t taking any vitamins, and of course, we were already matched with an expectant mom we loved and had recently visited.
+Pregnancy wasn’t in our “plans.”

 We decided that the expectant mom we were matched with had to know.
 Only she and the agency could decide what happened next.
 We steeled ourselves for what was to come.
 Our dreams of a family through adoption were turned upside down, and what should have been a happy moment (a pregnancy) left us filled with dread.